unixwzrd/venvutil/docs/shdoc/bin/shinclude/scripts/wrapper_funcs.sh.md

   - Some functions may return specific error codes or print error messages to STDERR.
   - Refer to individual function documentation for details.

+---
+Generated Markdown Documentation
+Generated on:Generated: 2024 12 08 at 06:13:13